Read more in Care homes , Community , Dementia , Home care , Leadership , Live-in care

-This Dementia Action Week, care provider Agincare is reaffirming its commitment to John’s Campaign, helping its staff recognise the importance of working with the family carers of people with dementia.
+Agincare is committed to supporting John’s Campaign, helping our teams recognise the importance of working with the family carers of people living with dementia.

 John spent five weeks in hospital, with very little connection to his life at home, and when he returned home he needed 24-hour care.
 Dr John Gerrard died in November 2014.